jiyucho9145/bfcm/README.md

 # bfcm

-A statical tool written in Python.
+A conditional probability calculator.

 ## Description

-The bfcm is a statistical tool written in Python.
+The bfcm is a conditional probability calculator.
 It calculates a conditional probability of a category given a document by Bayesian filter.

 Two shell scripts `train.sh` and `prob.sh` are mainly used for caluculation.